-In addition to acquiring skill in bedside nursing, students gain an understanding of the principles underlying good nursing care, of the principles of teaching and their application, of the use of community resources for the care and prevention of illness and the promotion of health, and of the significance and responsibilities of professional relationships.
-Upon satisfactory completion of the Course, students receive the degree of Bachelor of Science in Nursing (B.S.N.) and are qualified for staff nursing positions in public health agencies as well as in hospitals.
+In addition to acquiring skill in bedside nursing, students gain an understanding of the principles underlying good nursing care, of the principles of teaching and supervision and their application, of the use of community resources for the care and prevention of illness and the promotion of health, and of the significance and responsibilities of professional relationships.
+Upon satisfactory completion of the Course, students receive the degree of Bachelor of Science in Nursing (B.S.N.) and are qualified for staff nursing positions in all fields including public health.
 Those with the ability can progress through appropriate experience to more responsible positions.
+For details see pages 211-214.